Common Types of Car Accidents in San Antonio

 - No defect: If a manufacturer proves their product wasn’t defective, they eliminate the company’s liability exposure.

-At The Law Offices of George Salinas, our experience has allowed us to anticipate potential defense strategies and prepare our cases accordingly.
+At George Salinas Injury Lawyers, our experience has allowed us to anticipate potential defense strategies and prepare our cases accordingly.
 We’ve investigated and evaluated our clients’ cases with a critical eye.
 We have done the work necessary to overcome a defendant’s allegations so we can move forward and resolve our clients’ cases.

 Call Our San Antonio Automobile Injury Lawyers

 If you or a family member have been injured in a car accident, our attorneys want to help.
-The Law Offices of George Salinas has worked with many injured clients, and we’ve recovered the damages that help them get their lives back on track.
+George Salinas Injury Lawyers has worked with many injured clients, and we’ve recovered the damages that help them get their lives back on track.
 We’d like the opportunity to review your case to see if we can help you.
-Call us at (210) 528-1536 or complete our contact form at The Law Offices of George Salinas online.
+Call us at 210-225-0909 or complete our contact form at George Salinas Injury Lawyers online.
 We’ll arrange a phone or in-person consultation to discuss the facts and help decide what your next steps should be.